Introduction 👋

 They can be used to reference special agreements, terms of use or alike.

-If an attachment is added to a document template, it will also be automatically attached to all documents generated from that template.
+Attachments added to a document template are automatically attached to all documents generated from that template.

 Rendered preview 👀

-The rendered preview can be used to see the actual outcome when generating the document, hiding inactive conditions, highlights and invisible table borders as well as showing actual dynamic field values.
+The rendered preview shows how the document will look when finalized, hiding inactive conditions, highlights, and invisible table borders, as well as showing actual dynamic field values.

-The rendered preview will, however, not show actual page breaks and document page headers/footers.
+The rendered preview does not show page breaks and document page headers/footers.

 Word Import 🧾